kurei159/demo_blog/README.md

 >guard init livereload
 >bundle exec guard

-* When using simple form
-- Make wrapper false, as it has its own wrapper
+* When using simple form, make wrapper false, as it has its own wrapper

 * Database: Sqlite3
 - Check db/migrate